-I also had a preference for my guests attire.
-I asked everyone to wear pretty pastels because it fit my theme.
+I also had a preference for my guests’ attire.
+I asked everyone to wear pretty pastels because they fit my theme.

 Food, Beverages, and Décor

 My favorite part about the shower was planning the menu.
-I spared my guests vegan food, and decided to take a mostly carnivore approach.
-Having something for everyone was very important to me.
+I spared my guests from having to eat vegan food and decided to include animal protein.
+Having something everyone could enjoy was very important to me.
 When planning your menu, consider finger foods and light appetizers because they are easy to eat and don’t take up much space.
-We catered most of the food, but left the macaroni on the homemade list.
+We catered most of the food but left the macaroni on the homemade list.
 Let’s face it, there is nothing like homemade macaroni and cheese.

 For your beverage station, have something from every category: soda, juice, and water.
-Some women serve alcohol at their shower.
-I recommend a few bottles of white and red wine, or champagne.
+Some women serve alcohol at their showers.
+I recommend a few bottles of white and red wine, sparkling wine, or champagne.

 Speaking of cake, I loved my pastry tier.
 Everyone knows I love cupcakes.
 Dessert is another area where you can keep it simple or get as creative as you want.
 I definitely say that whatever you decide, keep it petite, and always have a cake!
 Place the order for your cake in enough time so you can pick it up the day before.
 No one wants to rush around the day of the shower to do anything!